vitalyford/dnd-sorting-starter/README.md

 2. Ask the user to enter the skill that should be used to sort the data.
 It should NOT be case-sensitive.
 For example, the user could enter "wisdom" or "wiSDom". __[5 points]__
 3. After reading the user's input, sort the D&D characters by that skill and print them in _ascending_ order (natural ordering) according to that skill. __[50 points]__
 4. When you print their names, append their skill value (that you used in sorting) in parenthesis.
 [20 points]
 5. Continue asking the user to enter the skill that should be used to sort the data until the user enters "recursion!".
-When the user enters "recursion!", respond with something back and exit the program. __[5 points]__
+When the user enters "recursion!", respond with "Bye.
+May the D&D use recursion on you!" and exit the program. __[5 points]__

 ## Hint

-You can use Comparator or Comparable, Collections.sort(), HashMaps, PriorityQueues, etc. to help you out.
+You can use `Comparator` or `Comparable`, `Collections.sort()`, `HashMaps`, or `PriorityQueue`, etc. to help you out.

 ## Design